 The financial crisis of 2008 led the architectural community, particularly in the Netherlands, to reflect on the profession’s working methods, profile, portfolio and possibilities.
 As shown in the catalogue for The Other Architect, this was not an entirely new phenomenon; offices had already been thinking outside the box for decades.

-With a group of guest architects we discuss where things are today.
+With a group of guest architects we discussed where things are today.
 What possibilities does the architect have?
 What is he or she able or willing to offer, and what can society expect?
-We will not shy away from a look at the next crisis – the loss of tasks to AI and digitization.
+We did not shy away from a look at the next crisis – the loss of tasks to AI and digitization.
 The architect is (almost) dead, long live the architect!
 Or, to quote Geert Bekaert: ‘Architecture can take care of itself, no worries; its lovers are the problem.’

 On 9 November 2017 Het Nieuwe Instituut and Archis/Volume hosted a conversation in the framework of The Other Architect with Caro van Dijk, André Kempe (Atelier Kempe Thill), Kristian Koreman (ZUS), Lada Hršak and Piet Vollaard.
 The discussion demanded a follow-up session.